 By Charlie Nardozzi

-Charlie Nardozzi, a nationally recognized garden writer, book author, speaker and radio and television personality, has appeared on HGTV, PBS and Discovery Channel television networks.
-He is the senior horticulturist and spokesperson for the National Gardening Association (www.garden.org) and chief gardening officer for the Hilton Garden Inn.
+Charlie Nardozzi is a nationally recognized garden writer, speaker and broadcast personality.
+He has appeared on HGTV, PBS and the Discovery Channel.
+He is the senior horticulturist and spokesperson for the National Gardening Association and chief gardening officer for the Hilton Garden Inn.